gamekid88/testimonial-master/readme.txt

  * Initial Version

 == Upgrade Notice ==
+= 0.2.1 =
+Upgrade to ensure compatibility with Wordpress version 4.2

 = 0.2.0 =
 Upgrade for redesign of entire plugin, new user submission shortcode, and new about update page